Level 2 Dog Groomer Apprenticeship

 Course Information for Students

-The broad purpose of the occupation is to complete an end to end maintenance groom on a range of dog breeds and coat types.
-Grooms include assessing the health, bathing, drying, brushing and trimming a diverse range of dogs.
-The dog groomer will take into account dogs with wire, wool, smooth, double, silky coats and those with a combination coat.
+The broad purpose of the dog groomer occupation is to complete an end-to-end maintenance groom on a range of dog breeds and coat types.
+The role includes assessing health, bathing, drying, brushing and trimming a diverse range of dogs.
+The dog groomer will take into account dogs with wire, wool, smooth, double and silky coats and those with a combination coat.
 Dog groomers will use their breed knowledge to produce a grooming plan and select appropriate techniques to handle, bath, dry, brush and trim.
 Nail trimming will also be carried out.
-A dog groomer will have responsibility for meeting the dog’s welfare needs during grooming.
-They will recognise signs and symptoms of ill health including those relating to skin, coat condition and hereditary diseases.
-They will also identify potential causes and indicators of stress during the groom.
-They will adapt their approach and handling techniques.
-They select equipment and products to meet the needs of the specific dog.
-The dog groomer will understand canine behaviour.
-The dog groomer will provide customer service from the point of drop off through to collection.
-They will gather information from the client to support the grooming process and provide maintenance advice to the owner following the groom.
-For example, frequency of brushing to maintain good coat condition or brush type.

 In their daily work, an employee in this occupation will interact with dog grooming stylists, salon managers and customers.
 They may work with veterinary professionals, service and product suppliers and manufacturers.
 They may liaise with other animal care professionals and industry bodies too.
 Dog groomers may work under the supervision of a stylist or salon manager.
-They may work as part of a larger team.
-They will share technical knowledge with peers and will support newly appointed dog groomers or volunteers.
+They may also work as part of a larger team.
+They will share technical knowledge with their peers and will support newly appointed dog groomers or volunteers.

 Length of programme